nilspwalter/nilspwalter.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a first year Ph.D. student at  <a href="https://cispa.de/en"> CISPA Helmholtz Center for Information Security</a>, supervised by <a href="https://vreeken.eu/"> Jilles Vreeken</a>.
+I am a second year Ph.D. student at  <a href="https://cispa.de/en"> CISPA Helmholtz Center for Information Security</a>, supervised by <a href="https://vreeken.eu/"> Jilles Vreeken</a>.
 I am broadly interested in robust and explainable machine learning for large-scale real-world applications.
 In my Ph.D, I intend to develop new approaches that